Specifications

 M27 becomes much easier to judge once it is forced into the same room as M20, 030S, and 8BitCADE XL.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 M27 versus M20 is interesting because better value is the obvious angle.
 If M27 feels almost right but not quite, M20 is the sort of nearby detour that can completely change the shortlist.
 M27 versus 030S is interesting because better value is the obvious angle.
-030S sits close enough to M27 to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, if M27 feels almost right but not quite, 030S is the sort of nearby detour that can completely change the shortlist.
 M27 versus 8BitCADE XL is interesting because better value is the obvious angle.
 From another angle, if M27 feels almost right but not quite, 8BitCADE XL is the sort of nearby detour that can completely change the shortlist.

 M27 does not expose a luxurious hardware breakdown, which pushes even more weight onto the compatibility grades and the practical positioning of the device.